robcarver17/pysystemtrade/docs/userguide.md

    using_exponent: True  # use an exponentially weighted correlation, or all the values equally
    ew_lookback: 250 ## lookback when using exponential weighting
    min_periods: 20  # min_periods, used for both exponential, and non exponential weighting
-   cleaning: True  # Replace missing values so we don't lose data early on
+   cleaning: True  # Replace missing values with an average so we don't lose data early on
 ```

 Once we have correlations, and the forecast or instrument weights, it's a trivial calculation.